What is the truth about the perfect family that you need to know? Are you ready for the truth?

 Admit it, don’t you feel slightly better about your family after reading about these families in the Bible?

 Please note that their dysfunctions did not deﬁne them.
-They ultimately found their identity in their relationship with God, and so can we.
+On the contrary, they ultimately found their identity in their relationship with God, and so can we.

 The Perfect Family – my story.

 I know what it was like to live up to a standard of perfection in a family.
-As a kid, we would get dressed and go to church every Sunday.
+We would get dressed and go to church every Sunday as a kid.
 We looked great.
-My mom and sister wore Sunday dresses, my dad and I wore our best suit.
+My mom and sister wore Sunday dresses, my Dad and I wore our best suits.

 We learned to be still in church, memorize scripture verses, and follow the rules without exception.
-My dad was the pastor and demanded perfection in all things.
+But unfortunately, my Dad was the pastor and demanded perfection in everything.
 This unrealistic expectation damaged our early relationship.